Sooooo…is the other half a period drama fan? You, not so much?

 Julian Fellowes, or Baron Fellowes of West Stafford as he’s properly known to his Tory peer buddies, is not only the man who dreamt up Downton’s cozy Edwardian soap, but also an actor with a number of upper class roles under his belt.
 However, the only one that interests us is Fellowes’ brief appearance as Winston Churchill in geek favorite, Jim O’Brien’s The Young Indiana Jones Chronicles.

 Matthew Vaughn’s 2010 adaptation of Mark Millar’s Kick-Ass remains one of the most entertaining comic book movies in recent years and the film’s fans may remember the very brief appearance of Dave Lizewski’s mother Alice before her untimely death by breakfast-table-aneurysm.
 That actress?
 Lady Cora Crawley, aka Elizabeth McGovern.

 6. Downton shares plenty of its DNA with Doctor Who

-Where to begin with the many, many links Downton Abbey has with the BBC’s Doctor Who?
+Where to begin with the many, many links Downton Abbey shares with the BBC’s Doctor Who?
 Let’s take the actors in common for starters.
-First up, Hugh Bonneville and Penelope Wilton (Lord Robert and Isobel Crawley) have both had recurring roles in new Who, as pirate captain Henry Avery and PM Harriet Jones respectively.
+First up, Hugh Bonneville and Penelope Wilton (Lord Robert and Isobel Crawley) have both had recurring roles in the new Who, as pirate captain Henry Avery and PM Harriet Jones respectively.

-And finally, Ealing Studios, where Downton’s below-stairs and servant’s quarters scenes are filmed, was home to (amongst many, many other things) years of Doctor Who.
+And finally, Ealing Studios, where Downton’s below-stairs and servants’ quarters scenes are filmed, was home to (amongst many, many other things) years of Doctor Who.